talksik/nirvana/documentation/ConversationsFlow.md

 ### Data Needed

 - live conversations going on right now and which people are in them
-- all inbox-like conversations such as today, last 7 days, etc
-  a. being able to play the last message in the conversation with a play button
-  b. see if there is a new update in the conversation which I have not viewed
+- all inbox-like conversations such as today, last 7 days, etc a. being able to play the last message in the conversation with a play button b. see if there is a new update in the conversation which I have not viewed c. how many new audio clips or links are in the conversation
-- priority conversations
-  a. need to be able to play any messages from there
+- priority conversations a. need to be able to play last convo chunk from here and reply from here

+- drawer a. need all links in all conversations where I am active b.